-The science of how to keep the weight of one hundred elephants in the air.
+How to keep the weight of 100 elephants in the air.

 As Georgia O’Keeffe marveled at the beauty of the Southwest sky, which inspired much of her legendary art, she was especially enchanted by the “grey blue clouds … riding all through the holiness of it,” “bunches of clouds,” “different kinds of clouds.”
 Clouds, indeed, hold immeasurable mesmerism for children, artists, and ordinary grownups alike.
 But why do they actually exist and how do they work?